-Most children with HFM get better without any complications.
-The main risk is dehydration as children will often refuse to drink because of the painful mouth sores, but this can usually be managed at home with over-the-counter pain medication.
-Serious complications, such as meningitis, are rare.
+Most children with HFMD get better without any complications.
+The main risk is dehydration because children with painful mouth sores may refuse to eat or drink.
+This can usually be managed at home with over-the-counter pain medication.
+Serious complications are rare.

 How is hand, foot and mouth disease treated?

 HFMD goes away on its own, and because it is a viral illness, antibiotics will not work.
 You can, however, treat the symptoms.

 The rash is usually not bothersome and does not typically need topical treatments.
 If the child has severe eczema and it seems like the rash is spreading to the raw, itchy areas, and if the child then develops a fever or is uncomfortable, please see your doctor.
 There are conditions, other than HFMD, that can spread quickly all over a child’s eczema and some of those require medical attention.
 You may treat and control your child’s pain and fever with the over-the-counter medications acetaminophen (such as Tylenol®) or ibuprofen (Motrin®/Advil®).
 Ibuprofen can be given to children over 6-months-old every six hours, and acetaminophen can be given every four hours.
 Some children experience the most relief from alternating these medications every three hours (for example, give acetaminophen, then three hours later ibuprofen, then acetaminophen three hours after that, and so on).

 Do not wake your sleeping child to provide medications, but if they wake up uncomfortable, treat them.
 It is okay if your child does not want to eat much while they are sick, but they do need plenty of fluids.
 Cold fluids often feel good on sore throats.
 Avoid citrus and salty foods.